2010 Results | 2012 Election

 Green votes totaled a little under 2,000 votes.
 Libertarian votes totaled a little under 3,000 votes.
 We did quite well considering that we were not invited or allowed to participate in many of the debates and candidate forums held in 2010.
 Our campaign funds were very small compared to the million dollar campaign war chests of both Steve Driehaus and Steve Chabot.
 Money and name recognition won the election again in 2010.
 Incumbents are re-elected 99% of the time they choose to run for re-election.

-Our campaign got enough votes to encourage our return to the ballot in 2012 with myself or another qualified non-partisan candidate on our District One ballots.
-Our candidate for 2012 will be endorsed before the end of 2011.
+Our campaign got enough votes to encourage our return to the ballot in 2016 with myself or another qualified nonpartisan candidate on our District One ballots.
+Our candidate for 2016 will be endorsed before the end of 2015.
 We will change the world together in the next election.
 We will help end the majority of the two corrupt Incumbent political parties.

 Rich Stevenson, Nov 7, 2010